 Physical exertion is the most common cause of pain and discomfort from stable angina.
 Severely narrowed arteries may allow enough blood to reach the heart when the demand for oxygen is low (such as when you are sitting).
 But with exertion, like walking up a hill or climbing stairs, the heart works harder and needs more oxygen.
 Other causes include:

-Variant angina.
-Variant angina is rare.
-It usually occurs at rest.
+Variant angina is rare, and usually occurs at rest.
 The pain can be severe and usually occurs between midnight and early morning.
 It is relieved by medicine.
 Variant angina is caused by a spasm in a coronary artery.
 The spasm causes the walls of the artery to tighten.
 This narrows the artery, causing the blood flow to the heart to slow or stop.
 Variant angina may occur in people with and without CAD.
 Other causes of spasms in the arteries that supply the heart with blood are:

 Not all chest pain or discomfort is angina.
 Chest pain or discomfort can be caused by a heart attack, lung problems (such as an infection or a blood clot), heartburn, or a panic attack.
 However, all chest pain should be checked by a doctor.

 |Stable or common angina|